 The winner of the contest pays Force equal to his or her final Force bid, and his or her unit stays in battle.
-The losing player pays no Force, and his or her unit retreats without tapping.
+The loser of the contest is moved to the build zone.
+This is not considered a retreat, so effects or abilities that prevent retreat will not prevent the move to the build zone.
+The losing player pays no Force, and his or her unit is moved without tapping.